Azure/reliable-web-app-pattern-dotnet/workshop/1 - Tooling and Deployment/README.md

 cd reliable-web-app-pattern-dotnet
 ```

+You still can run this guide outside of WSL, but performance may be affected.

 ### 2. Open Dev Container in Visual Studio Code

 If required, ensure Docker Desktop is started and enabled for your WSL terminal [more details](https://learn.microsoft.com/windows/wsl/tutorials/wsl-containers#install-docker-desktop).
 Open the repository folder in Visual Studio Code.
-You can do this from the command prompt:
+You can do this from the command prompt in WSL:

 ```shell
 code .
 ```

+> If you are not running WSL, open VS Code and Docker, as usual, to open in Container the preconfigured environment.

 Once Visual Studio Code is launched, you should see a popup allowing you to click on the button **Reopen in Container**.